All blog articles

 Step 3c: Call Nordoon API

-Nordoon Agent Configuration
+Nordoon Agent configuration

 Figure2: Nordoon platform showing the “SAP BTP Order Confirmations Flow”configuration.